AlessandroYorba/Sierra/README.md

 ```

 #### ColorColumn ####
-Adds a ColorColumn at that matches the CursorLine background
+Adds a ColorColumn at column 80 which matches the CursorLine background

 ```VimL
 " Add ColorColumn to match CursorLine